zkinsk/react-memory-game/README.md

 #### Technologies Used

-- This is my first step into client side rendering using React JS.
+- Client side rendering using React JS.
 - Bootstrap for styling